maxmind/geoip-api-c/README.md

   equivalent to `GEOIP_MEMORY_CACHE`.
 * `GEOIP_MMAP_CACHE` - Load database into mmap shared memory.
 MMAP is not available for 32bit Windows.
+* `GEOIP_SILENCE` - Disables diagnostic messages to stderr in the library;
+  error conditions are detectable via the return values.

 These options can be combined using bit operators.
 For example you can use both `GEOIP_MEMORY_CACHE` and `GEOIP_CHECK_CACHE by calling`: